andrewsoonqn/carey-judging/README.md

 ## What This Repo Does

 - stores structured role cards
-- simulates short 3-turn victim/friend conversations
+- simulates victim/friend conversations (default 10 turns per side)
 - saves raw transcripts as JSON
 - tags only the friend turns with structure and strategy labels
 - writes per-conversation tag JSON artifacts